hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > By friendly titles, dancers to befriend.
 >
-> Some are "Free balls" term'd — some they "friendly call",
+> Some are "Free balls" termed — some they "friendly call",
 >
 > These are but lures to get you to the ball;
 >
 > Direct, or indirect, you pay at all.
 >
-> How, and by what means 'tis done I'll clearly show,
+> How, and by what means it is done I'll clearly show,
 >
 > As I the system of these gentry know.
 >